vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 # Example Method

-There is conceivably more than one way a recursive resolver could responsibly implement this resiliency feature while still respecting the intent of the TTL as a signal for when data is to be refreshed.
+There is more than one way a recursive resolver could responsibly implement this resiliency feature while still respecting the intent of the TTL as a signal for when data is to be refreshed.

-In this example method four notable timers drive considerations for the use of stale data, as follows:
+In this example method four notable timers drive considerations for the use of stale data:

 * A client response timer, which is the maximum amount of time a recursive resolver should allow between the receipt of a resolution